ansyblenetwork/ansybleblog/_posts/2021-03-09-about-ansyble.md

 #### Is my data safe FROM Ansyble?

 Yes.
-All messages and personal data are end-to-end encrypted, and thus opaque from me and Ansyble.
+All messages and personal data are end-to-end encrypted, and thus opaque to me and Ansyble.

 #### How is Ansyble encrypted?